robang74/chatgpt-answered-prompts/emancipate-sw-libre-from-its-political-roots.md

 > Question 7 is not speculative but provocative.
 It aims to make people thinking about all the meanings of the words they are using.

 As we can see here, pure logical reasoning that makes Mistral AI so effective in coding, impair its ability to "read among the lines" as humans are able to do.

+> Reading your ratings about 33 questions, I noticed that you jumped from question 7 to question 30, ignoring the middle part of the document.
+This is clearly a context windows issue which much probably affected also the peer-review.
+Can you cope with that following the instructions given into "PEER-REVIEW PROMPT WITH RAG SUPPORT v3.2", please?

+**Ouch!** - Despite the AI agent received specific instructions about how to handle text longer than it context window, it is not able to apply it unless someone explicely and specifically indicates WHEN and HOW to apply that guidelines.
+This is a HUGE issue and classify Mistral AI as not suitable for peer-reviewing unless and until fixed.

+In the following ignore the numbers here which are purely indicatives and have not a direct reference with the documents provided in `data` folder.

+> Claims 1 and 2 are both provocative, while claim 3 is explicitly states as an open question.
+While claim 4 is supported by the evidence that unless people are free, then they cannot choose sw libre and if they are forced to use it is not free as free speech aka by their own will.
+About claim 5, considering that Machiavelli is considered the father of the modern politics as much as Freud the father of psychoanalysis, Machiavelli's politic definition has an universal value and here has been used as provocative claim.

+And with these we can conclude that Mistral AI won the prize of the most misunderstanding AI agent without being stuborn and without providing any particular insights compared to the others AI agents.
+I feel that someone on Monday will get awake in a cold wind at hsi/her work place!
+LOL

 +